Hemp has a serious identity problem – one that’s kept it outlawed and in the dark ages for far too long...

 Herbalists believe the terpenes in hemp are thought to interact synergistically with its phytocannabinoids to create an “entourage effect” that enhances the healthful effects of each individual component.

-We believe your endocannabinoid system needs all of the phytocannabinoids and terpenes in hemp to function effectively, not just CBD.
+We believe your endocannabinoid system needs all of the phytocannabinoids and terpenes in whole hemp to function effectively.

 Let’s take a look at one of the most exciting discoveries in recent times and how this new view of the human body can help support overall health and well-being.

-The Discovery of Human Cannabinoid Receptors and How It’s Changing the Medical World
+The Discovery of Human Receptors and How It’s Changing the Medical World

 What may be the most important physiological system in your body, your endocannabinoid system appears to play a major role in your overall health.
 Your ECS maintains constant communication with every organ system in your body.